tieutrongphuc/tp/docs/DeveloperGuide.md

 **How it works:**

 The `reminder list` command is the central part of this feature's user experience.
-When executed, it doesn't just display all reminders.
-Instead, it applies a predicate to the `Model`'s master reminder list to filter for reminders that meet two conditions:
+When executed, it applies a predicate to the `Model`'s master reminder list to filter for reminders that meet two conditions:
 1. The reminder's date is in the future (or today).
 2. The reminder has not been marked as complete.